[Amended 12-5-2019 by Ord. No. 2019-12]

-It shall be unlawful for any person to keep or raise fowl, poultry or livestock within the City.
+It shall be unlawful for any person to keep or raise livestock, fowl, or poultry within the City with the exception of chickens which are covered by § 420-11.1.1E of the City Code.

 It shall be unlawful for any person to keep or raise pigs or hogs within the City.
 The term "pigs" shall also include potbellied pigs.